Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 * [SAP Cloud Appliance Library](https://cal.sap.com/) or
 * your own available SAP system.

-> **Note**
-> Be aware that SAP's mock server is anticipating the S4 Cloud version of the Business Partner API.
+> 🔎 **Note** - Be aware that SAP's mock server is anticipating the S4 Cloud version of the Business Partner API.
 So, you might need to adapt the mock server to your needs.
 During our testing at the time of release there were no discrepancies discovered.

 [![GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=576207479) to hit the ground running with our tailored image and avoid installing anything on your local machine and continue with step 6.

 ### Quickstart 🚀

-0. Familiarize yourself with the [SAP Cloud SDK for JavaScript developer tutorial](https://sap.github.io/cloud-sdk/docs/js/tutorials/getting-started/introduction)
+0. familiarize yourself with the [SAP Cloud SDK for JavaScript developer tutorial](https://sap.github.io/cloud-sdk/docs/js/tutorials/getting-started/introduction)
 1. git clone [repository clone url](https://github.com/Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart.git)
-2. cd app-service-javascript-sap-cloud-sdk-quickstart
+2. `cd app-service-javascript-sap-cloud-sdk-quickstart/src/api`
 3. `npm install`
 4. `npm run start:dev`
 5. browse to [http://localhost:8080](http://localhost:8080) for your "hello world"
 6. maintain your SAP OData url with credentials in [.env](templates/.env) file (put in project root) and restart the app if necessary
 7. browse to [http://localhost:8080/business-partner](http://localhost:8080/business-partner) for your first OData call and pick one of the business partners (examples below use ids from SAP mock server)

-> **Note**
-> SAP's examples for the business partner API for S4 Cloud mentioned in the tutorial **differ** to the S4 on-premises flavor.
+> 🔎 **Note** - SAP's examples for the business partner API for SAP S/4HANA Cloud mentioned in the tutorial **differ** to the SAP S/4HANA on-premises flavor.
 Add AddressUsage, otherwise you will see "Internal error when calling operation module BUA_CHECK_ADDRESS_VALIDITY_ALL; a check table is missing".
 Check SAP KBA's for more details.

 8. get that business partner by id: [http://localhost:8080/business-partner/1003764](http://localhost:8080/business-partner/1003764)